Data Table

 Data Export

 Select Export from the table menu to export the dataset in CSV, TSV, or JSON format.
-Active filters and sort order are reflected in the export.
+Only rows matching the current filter are exported, in the current sort order.
+To export all data, clear the filter first.
 The row number column is not included.

 File Format - Select the output format.